mattnappo/cac/notes.md

 5. User modifies the contents AND name of an existing function

+# Distributed Computing

+We want to be able to fully serialize arbitrary computations, and send them over a network.
+Then, another node can parse this "arbitrary computation" (in the form of my custom, hashed & linked AST data structure) and automatically fetch any missing dependences that it needs from a centralized, hosted database.

+So you will be able to say stuff like "run this here, run that there, etc..."

 # Custom Compiler

 I need a way to serialize everything -- types and functions.